ariyanzri/Capstone1_Foss/README.md

-# Capstone 1 - CyVerse Foundational Open Science Skills 2021
+# Capstone 1 - CyVerse FOSS 2021

 In Capstone I, we will be working to share data management plans with each other using the website materials.
 Ultimately, we will make a page for our team describing team members, link to the person’s data management plan, etc.

 ## Team Members